mohsenim/Surprise/README.md

 # Analyzing Unpredictability and Surprise in Text
-This repository contains codes that calculate Shannon Entropy (ShEn) and Approximate Entropy for texts in the folder _corpus_.
+This repository contains codes that calculate Shannon Entropy (ShEn) and Approximate Entropy (ApEn) for texts in the folder _corpus_.
 Texts should be annotated with POSTags (look at the sample texts).
 Each subfolder in _corpus_ is considered as a text categoty.
-To run the code set the parameters and run _Main.py_.
+To run the code, set the parameters in _parameters.py_ and run _Main.py_.
-Parameters can be set in _parameters.py_.
 The main parameters are:
-* _working_dir_: where the final feature file is saved.
+* _working\_dir_: where the final feature file is saved.
 * _corpus\_main\_dir: the path to the text files
-* _text\_property_: the entropy measures can be applied to series of sentence length or series of POSTags frequencies in windows of texts.
-In the latter case, we will have the following parameters as well.
+* _text\_property_: the entropy measures can be applied to series of sentence lengths or to series of POSTags frequencies in windows of texts.
+In the latter case, you should set the following parameters as well.
-* _pos\_tag\_segmentation\_size_: the size of windows
+* _postag\_segmentation\_size_: the size of windows
-* _traget\_postag_: the postag(s) that its ferquency is counted.
+* _target\_postag_: the postag(s) that its ferquency is counted.
 * _postag\_word\_interval_: is the interval between each word and its POSTag.
 * _features\_file\_path_: the name of the file containing ShEn and ApEn values in the end.